This-Is-Prince/agent-other-sdks/docs/debridge.md

       }
     }
   ],
-  "response": "To bridge 100 USDC from Ethereum to Base, you'll pay approximately $4.50 in total fees.
+  "response": "To bridge 100 USDC from Base to Polygon, you'll pay approximately $4.50 in total fees.
 This includes $2.50 for the source chain transaction, $0.80 for the destination chain transaction, and $1.20 in protocol fees.
-You'll receive about 99.25 USDC on Base, and the process should take around 15 minutes to complete."
+You'll receive about 99.25 USDC on Polygon, and the process should take around 15 minutes to complete."
 }
 ```